gr3p/EPiServer-Remote-Events-Tester/ReadMe.md

 - \packages\Microsoft.VisualStudio.SlowCheetah.3.1.66\build\Microsoft.VisualStudio.SlowCheetah.targets(68,5): error MSB4096: The item "Build\Build.props" in item list "_NoneWithTargetPath" does not define a value for metadata "TransformOnBuild"....

 You can try to change the build-configuration and build again.
 Then go back to the previous build-configuration and build again.

+Credits to Hans Kindberg for making the origin of this.